 One of the best (and easiest!) ways to research and evaluate commission rates in your industry is to study the Xactly Benchmark Database.

 Your sales department is full of people, many of whom have different job descriptions.
-Case in point: sales reps aren’t asked to perform the same tasks as sales managers.
+Case in point: sales reps aren’t asked to perform the same tasks as those in a sales manager role.

 If your department employs inside and outside reps, sales enablement professionals, and/or canvassers, your team’s job descriptions will be even more varied.